FranciscoGalan/FranciscoGalan/README.md

 ### Hi!

 I'm a data analyst with an expertise in technical communication.
-I'm currently a Data Analysis Lead at Tandamos (a fintech startup) and a Professor of Technical Communication at Mexico's most important Economics, Law, and Political Science institution of higher learning.
+I'm currently the Data Analysis Lead at Tandamos (a fintech startup) and a Professor of Technical Communication at Mexico's most important Economics, Law, and Political Science institution of higher learning.
 Also...

 - ✨ I'm a vegetarian and love cycling, [reading](https://www.goodreads.com/user/show/40732498-francisco-galan) and playing [chess](https://lichess.org/@/FcoGal).
 - 📫 You can reach me at fcogaltam@gmail.com